Building brands in the Amazon Jungle

 In 2008, Mark became CEO of Kamal Osman Jamjoom Group, a privately-held retail company based in Dubai, where he pioneered the idea of home-grown brands in the Middle East.
 Mark developed the Nayomi lingerie brand, with luxurious new Princess Palace superstores, supported by major fashion shows and famous Arabic celebrities Once again, this created a media storm which catapulted Nayomi into the number one position in the MENA region.
 He also created Mihyar - a modern department store aimed at the Arabic man, which became the leader in its segment.
 Mark launched Nayomi Moda, which has created a fashion sensation in the abaya market.
 Lastly, he developed a luxury beauty salon business and a new educational toy store concept, both of which were very successful.
 As a result he was able to build up the group to nearly 1,000 stores across the MENA region.

 Currently Mark is a Director of MarkPilkington.net, a consultancy which advises retailers about how to adapt to changing circumstances in the industry.
 He has developed a strong network with clients in Europe, the US and the Middle and Far East, and is in great demand as a speaker at retail and ecommerce conferences.
 He is currently working with U-Mark, a Saudi company with businesses in sports retailing and household electronics.
-Mark is the author of “Retail Therapy.
-Why the Retail Industry is Broken – And What Can Be Done to Fix it".
+Mark is the author of “Sorry we’re closed - Why your High Street is Closing Down!
+And how to bring it back to Life!’
 In this book, he has distilled all of his academic knowledge and his years of practical experience in branding, retail and ecommerce, and the result is a work which analyses the current crisis in retailing and offers coherent and actionable strategies for survival.

 The New Book

-The retail industry, as we know it, is going under.
+The High Street, as we know it, is going under.

 It is not a sudden crisis, like a stock market crash, because that is not the way retailing works.
 But day after day the news just keeps on getting worse and worse.
 Nearly 8,000 stores closed their doors in 2017 in the US alone.
 To give some perspective to these numbers, the previous worst year – 2008 – only saw 6,000 closures, and this was at the height of the Great Recession.
 In the UK, almost 2,000 stores closed in the same period.
 These store closures have not been limited to weak brands, as in the past: some of the brands which have been affected include some of the most powerful brands in world, like Polo Ralph Lauren, Victoria’s Secret and Marks and Spencer.
 Overall, about 90% of US retailers have experienced sales declines!
 All round the world, the retail industry is in trouble.
 The problem is not limited to the UK and the US.
 Retailers are struggling and going bankrupt across Europe, Russia, the Middle East and the Far East.
 Retailing in the UK employs 5 million people directly and another 5 million depend on it as suppliers and other counterparties.
 In the US it employs 15 million people directly and another 10 million jobs depend on it.
 This is almost 25% of the working population!
 As the retail decline picks up momentum, it is going to cause a major rise in unemployment to the extent that it is going to threaten the whole economy.
 Government policy seems designed to hasten the decline - whether it be the impact of Brexit, the restrictions on immigration, the National Living Wage, the high business rates, the apprenticeship levy or the fact that many internet companies are permitted to avoid the taxes that retailers pay.